lucee/lucee-docs/docs/06.docs/02.markdown/page.md

 ```
 </pre>

-A code block without syntax higlighting would look like this:
+A code block without syntax highlighting would look like this:

 <pre>
 ```